saud-learning-services/instructions-and-other-templates/README.md

 ### Ops Setup Part 1
 > Use the documentation to get started if you are brand new

-Throughout the documentation we have included 👷 as an indicator to follow along.
+Throughout the documentation we have included 👷 as an indicator to follow along with setup-test.
 Watch out for our cautions ⚠️ and our tips 💡 (we might even reveal some of the magic [🧙‍♀️](https://tenor.com/EJvb.gif)).
 We know these docs are content heavy, but they are also for future reference as you learn more (or want to learn more).

 For your first time, we recommend using the following as a checklist as you read and walk through the docs.
+You will notice :white_check_mark: in each of the docs that correspond to the steps listed below in Part 1.

 #### [Computer Setup](docs/computer-setup.md)
 1. [Create a free GitHub Account](https://github.com/join)